Theme

 DataDesigner is a synthetic data generation framework for creating structured datasets from scratch or seed data, with dependency-aware generation, validation, and quality scoring.

 The official repository presents DataDesigner as a framework for generating structured synthetic data while preserving relationships between fields and validating output quality.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is